 Applied Science II is the second year of a two-year course.
-Students will take the New York State Living Environment at the end of this year.
-This year focuses on core content including: biochemistry; reproduction and development; genetics; evolution; human physiology; and modern theories of evolution; as well as lab experience essential for success on the Living Environment Regents exam.
+Students will take the New York State Biology Regents at the end of this year.
+This year focuses on core content including: biochemistry; reproduction and development; genetics; evolution; human physiology; and modern theories of evolution; as well as lab experience essential for success on the Biology Regents exam.

-New York State requires successful completion of twenty hours (1,200 minutes) of laboratory instruction before a student can take the New York State Living Environment Regents examination in June.
+New York State requires successful completion of twenty hours (1,200 minutes) of laboratory instruction before a student can take the New York State Biology Regents examination in June.
 Lab minutes from Year 1 can be combined with those from Year 2 to achieve the 1,200 minute requirement.
+This 1,200 minutes includes required Science Investigations that will be completed virtually.